 Ingress Controller (Traefik)

-All HTTP/HTTPS traffic comming to K3S exposed services should be handled by a Ingress Controller.
+All HTTP/HTTPS traffic comming to K3S exposed services should be handled by an Ingress Controller.
 K3S default installation comes with Traefik HTTP reverse proxy which is a Kuberentes compliant Ingress Controller.

 Traefik is a modern HTTP reverse proxy and load balancer made to deploy microservices with ease.
 It simplifies networking complexity while designing, deploying, and running applications.